Explore All Topics

 Spousal IRAs

-If you’re married and one spouse doesn’t receive compensation or makes less compensation, you can open an IRA account for the spouse making less taxable compensation than the other spouse.
-You can contribute up to the maximum for each spouse, as long as you don’t exceed the total compensation received by both spouses [on a married filing joint return].
-When both spouses are age 50 or older, the limit is $7,500 per spouse.
+If you’re married and your spouse doesn’t have earned income or makes less compensation than you, you can open an IRA account for them.
+You can contribute up to the maximum for your spouse as long as you don’t exceed the total compensation received by both spouses on a Married Filing Jointly return.
+When you are 50 or older, the limit increases to $7,500 per spouse in 2023.

-You can have many IRA accounts.
-You can:
+You can have many IRA accounts and can:

 • Open a different account each year